How to Get from 1st to 3rd Base in Baseball on a Base Hit

 We have always practiced long and short running, because the game requires your body to be prepared for both.

-For the shorter sprints running from home to first is super easy.
-Just have the player’s lineup behind home plate or the batter’s box.
+For the shorter sprints, running from home to first is an obvious option.
+Just have the players lineup behind home plate or the batter’s box.
 I usually have them simulate a swing and then take off trying to get to first as fast as they can.
 Since first is the only base you can overrun it makes a perfect pick to let the players practice running as hard and fast as they can.

 Remember speed isn’t all you need to be a good base runner; here is a recap of what you can do to do your best on the bases even if you weren’t blessed with excellent speed: